RevenueCat/purchases-android/migrations/v5-MIGRATION.md

 ### Deprecated + New APIs

-- The `configure` function has been changed to accept a PurchasesConfiguration.Builder.
+- The `configure` function has been changed to accept a `PurchasesConfiguration.Builder`.
 The previous function is deprecated.
 The new function can be used like this:

 ```
 Purchases.configure(PurchasesConfiguration.Builder(this, "public_google_sdk_key").build())